The mechanics of light

 Let's briefly discuss what a light source might be.
 A light source might be anything that directly or indirectly produces light that lights up your subjects in your frame.
 The source can be either natural or artificial.
 By natural light we generally mean the sun, although we can also mean the moon, this is usually not enough to light up a scene photographically.
 So by direct natural light, we mean the sun, but we also include any source that is our main light source that comes from the sun.
 These are the clouds, a window, a doorway and so on.
 By indirect light, we mean the light that lights up the subject through reflection and can be either natural or artificial.
 A few examples of indirect light are the light coming from reflectors, walls, mirrors and so on.
 By artificial light, we mean sources that are man-made.
 These can be studio lights, light bulbs, neon signs, candles and so on.
 Artificial light can also be direct or indirect as explained above.

 You also need to understand the light source hierarchy in your scene, when you have more than one light source available (direct or indirect).
 This hierarchy is dictated by the amount of luminosity that each light source provides to your subject.
 The light that provides the most, is the primary light, the next one is the secondary and so on.
 You need to place your subject in a way that is mostly complemented and defined by your primary light source and then use the rest of them as auxiliary sources.
-A way to do this more easily, especially when using studio lighting, is to eliminate all light sources but one each time, in order to decide on its exact location.
+A way to do this more easily, especially when using studio lighting, is to eliminate all light sources but one each time, to decide on its exact location.

 The mechanics of light.
 The inverse square law.

 Don't worry, I am not going to get into the mathematics of light.
 For anyone interested, you can google that and find out more.
 I will try to explain the practical implications of this law instead, and how it applies to photography.
-This law gives the solution to the two of three aspects of light as discussed above.
+This law gives the solution to two of three aspects of light as discussed above.

 So these two aspects are (a) the size and (b) the distance of the light source in comparison to your subject in your frame.
-In each photograph you make, you need to be well aware of the number of light sources, natural or artificial, direct or indirect.
+In each photograph you make, you must be well aware of the number of light sources, natural or artificial, direct or indirect.
 For each of these sources, you need to be well aware of their distance from your subject and their size.

 Each of these two aspects plays a primary role in the contrast of your subject's shadows and in how far in your scene this light reaches.
 This latter effect is what we call the light falloff.